This Tip bemoans the constant reiteration of the obvious, such as that learning matters and teachers make a difference.

 “What is success in this world?
 I would say it consists of four simple things — to live a lot, to love a lot, to laugh a lot, and from it all, to learn a lot.”
 Richard J. Needham

 Why are these considered to be startling new discoveries?
 Their statements and conclusions seem so obvious.
-The importance and impact of teaching and training are validated every minute of every day.
+We validate the importance and impact of teaching and training every minute of every day.

 Every work relationship- whether manager to supervisor, supervisor to employee, employee to employee, or employee to customer- requires effective interpersonal skills.
 If individuals are not born with these skills, we know that training can help these individuals develop and strengthen their skills.